Proud to Be She

 These new developments bode ill for the future of womanhood.
 Girl-on-girl physical, emotional, and verbal abuse of the scale we are now seeing is new and frightening.
 It mirrors the behavior of fictional pre-teen boys in William Golding’s 1954 novel Lord of the Flies, in which cruelty, tribalism, and savagery come to characterize British boys stranded on a desert island.
 Typically, we did not associate this behavior with girls.
 And now young girls imagine themselves born into the wrong body and seek a new identity as males.

-Why are these behaviors developing among American girls?
+Why are these behaviors developing among our girls?
 There are three answers: one psychological, one technological and the other cultural.

 Psychology first.
 Teens are a peer-driven group.
 This is the age at which young people seek to establish independence from parents, and strengthen their own identity and self-worth, often in tightly knit and trusted peer groups.
 Psychologists see this increased peer-group reliance as a not-necessarily-unhealthy step in emotional maturity.
 It is a way of both asserting young adult independence and acquiring emotional support by acceptance into a chosen group.
 Teen girls are particularly insatiable in their desire for peer group connection.